kerimmacit/hiring-software-engineer-task/README.md

 - Cache invalidation logic
 - Cold Start: cache should be filled when startup

-## Testing
+## Future Improvements

-- Only added unit tests on relevancy scoring for simplicity.
+**Test**: Only added unit tests on relevancy scoring for simplicity.
 More and various tests can be added

+**Error**: Instead of generic error, specific error type can be introduced

+**UUID**: In order to prevent any sort of duplication in line item creation, uuid should be created from requester side and used as a dedupe key in server side

+**Budget Usage**: We might use provision logic while winning the ads, and consume the budget when there are tracking events